 Real World Training Opportunities

-Real-world situations can help your dog become more confident and comfortable when around strangers.
+Real-world situations can help your dog become more confident and comfortable around strangers.
 If your dog trains best with a lot of space, you can practice in a park where you can see people in the distance but you’re still far enough away from them.

-Once you’re confident your dog is focused on you and can ignore other people, you can begin bringing your dog to pet friendly businesses.
+Once you’re confident your dog is focused on you and can ignore other people, you can begin bringing your dog to pet-friendly businesses.
 Start during quieter times of day when your dog is less likely to be bothered.

 You can also create real-world training opportunities in your home when you have friends or family visiting or when you have someone do repair work in the home.
 In these instances, have your dog leashed and praise them for any calm behavior.
-The goal here is to reward your dog for being disinterested in the visitor, rather than praise them for forced interactions.
+The goal is to reward your dog for being disinterested in visitors, rather than praise them for forced interactions.
 This helps to shift a dog’s emotional perspective and build positive associations with strangers coming into your home.

 Managing Interactions